MarkMindCkm/obsidian-markmind/README.md

 #### How to set up your pdfjs plugin path?
 In pc , you can open setting tab and input  absolute path to  `pdfjs plugin`
-In mobile , you can open command board , then you an find a `set up mobile pdf js plugin path` command ,then click it
+In mobile , you can open command board , then you can find a `set up mobile pdf js plugin path` command ,then click it
  - In andriod , the pdfjs plugin is in `andriod/pdfjs` folder as default in your vault
  - In Ios , the pdfjs plugin is in `ios/pdfjs` folder as default in your vault